 The Australian Nanny Association aims to provide a support network for Australia’s nannies, families who employ nannies, and service providers (agencies).

-The Australian Nanny Association believes professional nannies should be recognised as a legitimate quality childcare option for families, and and that the availability of the Child Care Rebate (CCR) should be extended to families who employ nannies.
+The Australian Nanny Association believes professional nannies should be recognised as a legitimate quality childcare option for families, and that the availability of the Child Care Rebate (CCR) should be extended to families who employ nannies.
 This would allow greater flexibility in meeting the childcare needs of Australian families.

 The Australian Nanny Association also aims to educate the public about nannies and the role they play in the care of children within the community.